-The Biggest Reason is a Lack of Communication between the Lawyer to the Client.
+The Biggest Reason is a Lack of Communication between the Lawyer and the Client.

 Lack of communication is especially prevalent with contingent fee attorneys as they are not paid based on their time in the file but only upon results.
 By its very nature, this arrangement is not conducive to extensive hand-holding by the attorney, who must account for the time spent, particularly on smaller cases.

 Indeed, it is not an excuse for a personal injury attorney to keep their clients informed simply because they are not paid by the hour.
 Alternatively, a client who has hired an attorney on a contingency fee basis should also understand that every phone call they make to the attorney’s office involves time that a defense attorney would bill at hundreds of dollars per hour.

 Often, attorneys do not give clients reasonable ranges for how long a case can take or the range of value for the specific claim.
 In most cases, after substantial work, an experienced attorney will develop a range for settlement purposes.

 Advice to Those Thinking of Changing Lawyers

 Also, it is unrealistic for a client to expect updates on their case when there may be nothing new to report.
 Before you consider firing your lawyers, sit down and clear the air.
-Additionally, if you change attorneys in Texas, and the reason for canning them is not for “good cause,” you may be on the hook to pay the lawyers something anyway.
+Additionally, if you change attorneys in Texas, and the reason for canning them is not for “good cause,” you may be on the hook to pay the personal injury attorney something anyway.

 Delays in Results May Not Be Your Lawyers Fault

 There are two sides to every story and two parties to every lawsuit.